srlinuxamericas/DCFWorkshop/README.md

 | [SR Linux JSON-RPC with Ansible](./srl-ansible-lab/) | ## |

 ### Deploying a project
-When accessing your hackathon VM instance you'll see the following bootstrapped environment.
+When accessing your Workshop VM instance you'll see the following bootstrapped environment.
 The DCFPartnerHackathon directory is a git clone of this repository.

 ```